 Script Guide

 Muxit scripts are sandboxed JavaScript automation programs that control your devices.
-They have access to connected devices but cannot access the filesystem, network, or Node.js APIs.
+They have access to connected devices but cannot use Node.js APIs — no require, import, or direct filesystem/network access.
+To read or write files from a script, use a FileAccess connector instead.

 Quick Reference